Washington County, Utah: Religion

-2015
+Ancestry

 As of 2015, the largest European self-reported ancestry groups in Washington County are:

 Education

-In addition to the primary and secondary schools that compose Washington County School District, Washington County is home to Utah Tech University in St. George, with campus extensions in Hurricane and Hildale (Water Canyon Center).
+In addition to the primary and secondary schools that compose Washington County School District, which covers the entire county, Washington County is home to Utah Tech University in St. George, with campus extensions in Hurricane and Hildale (Water Canyon Center).

 Utilities

 Retail utility companies operating in Washington County include city water and power departments, Dixie Power, Rocky Mountain Power, Dominion Energy (natural gas), Washington County Water Conservancy District, Mountain Springs Water Company in New Harmony, and the East Zion Special Service District.